Introduction

 However, I simply dismissed them as rare and isolated incidents.
 My thoughts was that doctors have a lot of knowledge and are highly respected by the society so they surely would be able to speak up and defend themselves against any bad working conditions.
 In April 2014, I joined a field trip to IMU.
 There, a lecturer said it was very likely that housemanship in Malaysia would be shortened to 1 year in the near future.
 I strongly believed what he said, and I thought, no matter how housemanship is like, 1 year is just a short time and I would get to do what I like thereafter.

-I was primarily interested in opening up my own clinic, although I was also considering working at public hospitals.
-On the other hand, working at private hospitals or private clinics not owned by me would be an absolute no, as that would go against my principle of becoming a doctor to help people rather than make money.
+I was primarily interested in opening up my own clinic, although I was also considering working at hospitals.
 I didn't want to make a decision on what I would like to specialise in at that point.
 I felt that every area of Medicine is great in its own way and I would like to explore them first before deciding which is best for me.
 I also didn't think specialisation is very important, as I would be content with being an ordinary GP.

 Finally, I started studying MBBS at NUMed in September 2014.
 I really looked forward to becoming a good doctor, still oblivious about the challenges that I would be facing.